 - Check the Disneyland refurbishment calendar before you visit.

-Now that Single Rider lines have returned, we have enjoyed skipping some lines for popular rides such as Space Mountain and Millennium Falcon: Smugglers Run.
+Now that Single Rider lines have returned, we have enjoyed skipping some lines for popular rides such as Millennium Falcon: Smugglers Run.
 We are hoppy to once again be adding that to our line-skipping tool belt (although we might have waited just as long in the Single Rider line at Matterhorn Bobsleds as people did in the standby line!).

 Put your scheduling energy into making Mobile Order selections (or reservations) for meals in advance.
 But with more dining options, mobile order and walk-up ordering has improved too, and we still find plenty of yummy options.
 Our post on what's open at Disneyland has the complete and updated list of what's open, including restaurants and rides.